Decorative neutral curve divider

 Here’s where things get exciting.
 For many sales professionals, OTE isn't a ceiling; it's a launchpad.
 Most companies offer uncapped commission plans, which means there is no limit to how much you can earn.
 Once you hit 100% of your quota, you keep earning commission on every additional sale.
 Some plans even include commission accelerators, which increase your commission rate for sales made beyond your target.
 For example, you might earn a 10% commission up to your quota, but that rate could jump to 15% for every dollar you bring in after that.
 This is how top performers can significantly out-earn their stated OTE, turning a good year into a truly exceptional one.

-When and Why Your Targets Might Change
+Why Your Sales Targets Can Change

 Ideally, your sales targets should be clear and consistent.
 However, business isn't always predictable, and sometimes your quota might need to be adjusted.
 This could happen for several legitimate reasons, such as a shift in company strategy, the launch of a new product, or changes to your sales territory.
 A good employer will be transparent about why these changes are happening and what it means for your earning potential.
 Be wary of companies that change targets frequently without a clear explanation, as this can make it difficult to plan and can damage trust.
 Your OTE should always be based on realistic sales goals that are challenging yet achievable.